apache/accumulo-website/_docs-2/getting-started/features.md

 ### FATE

 [FATE] (short for **Fa**ult **T**olerant **E**xecutor) is a framework for executing operations in a fault tolerant manner.
-Before FATE, if the master process died in the middle of creating a table it could leave the system in an inconsistent state.
+Before FATE, if the manager process died in the middle of creating a table it could leave the system in an inconsistent state.
-With this new framework, if the master dies in the middle of create table it will continue on restart.
+With this new framework, if the manager dies in the middle of create table it will continue on restart.
 Also, the client requesting the create table operation will never know anything happened.
 The framework serializes work in Zookeeper before attempting to do the work.
 Clients start a FATE transaction, seed it